 How much do you know about engineering?
-Think you can spot common misconceptions about the field of engineering?
+Could you spot common misconceptions and identify unlikely engineers?